nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 Bytecode size refers to the size of the compiled contract code that is deployed to the Ethereum blockchain.
 The size of the bytecode impacts deployment costs, as larger contracts require more gas to be deployed.
 Efficient compilation leads to smaller bytecode, which can significantly reduce deployment gas fees.
 Each language will be assessed based on how compact and optimized its bytecode is after compilation.

-##### 3.3.2.2.
-Gas Used for transfer()

-The transfer() function is one of the core operations of the ERC20 token contract, allowing token holders to send tokens to another address.
-Gas consumption for this function reflects how efficiently the language handles standard token transfers, which are one of the most common operations in tokenized applications.
-Comparing the gas used for transfer() in different languages provides insight into how well each language optimizes for simple state changes in a contract.
+#### 3.3.2.2.
+Deployment gas cost of the contract

+The deployment gas cost of the contract reflects the efficiency of the language in generating bytecode and initializing contract state.
+Lower deployment costs indicate that the language optimizes for gas efficiency during contract creation, reducing the overhead associated with deploying new contracts.
+Measuring the gas cost of deploying the ERC20 token contract provides insight into how well each language manages contract initialization and bytecode generation.

 ##### 3.3.2.3.
-Gas Used for approve()
+Gas Used for mutative functions

+Mutative functions are functions that modify the state of the contract, such as minting new tokens, transferring tokens between addresses, or burning tokens.
+The gas used for these functions reflects how efficiently the language handles state changes and updates to the contract’s storage.
+Measuring gas consumption for mutative functions helps to evaluate how well each language optimizes for state modifications and storage updates, which are critical for contract execution.

 The approve() function allows a token holder to authorize a third party (typically another contract) to spend tokens on their behalf.
 This is crucial for enabling decentralized finance (DeFi) operations, where contracts need to interact with tokens on behalf of users.
 The gas used for approve() reflects the efficiency of managing allowances and permissions within the contract.
 Measuring this operation helps to assess how well the language manages gas consumption for security-sensitive operations like permission delegation.

-##### 3.3.2.4.
-Gas Used for transferFrom()
+The transfer() function is one of the core operations of the ERC20 token contract, allowing token holders to send tokens to another address.
+Gas consumption for this function reflects how efficiently the language handles standard token transfers, which are one of the most common operations in tokenized applications.
+Comparing the gas used for transfer() in different languages provides insight into how well each language optimizes for simple state changes in a contract.

 The transferFrom() function allows a third party, once approved, to transfer tokens on behalf of the token holder.
 This is a more complex operation than transfer(), as it involves both authorization checks and token transfers.
 Measuring gas consumption for this function reveals how efficiently each language handles multi-step operations and contract logic that involves checks, updates, and state modifications.
 It also provides a clearer understanding of how the language optimizes more intricate contract interactions.

+The burn() function allows token holders to destroy tokens, removing them from circulation.
+This operation is essential for managing token supply and ensuring that tokens can be removed when needed.
+The gas used for burn() reflects how efficiently the language handles token destruction and state updates.

 By evaluating these criteria, a comprehensive comparison of the gas efficiency of each language can be established, providing insight into the strengths and weaknesses of each language in terms of execution cost and bytecode optimization.

+#### 3.3.2.4.
+Gas Used for view functions

+View functions are functions that read data from the contract without modifying the state.
+These functions are essential for querying contract state, checking balances, and retrieving information without incurring gas costs.
+When called from outside of the blockchain, view functions are free to execute, as they do not alter the contract state.
+However, when called from within the blockchain, view functions consume gas to prevent abuse and ensure that contract interactions are appropriately priced.
+The gas used for view functions reflects how efficiently the language handles read-only operations and minimizes gas consumption for non-mutative operations.

+The name() function retrieves the name of the token, providing a human-readable identifier for the token contract.
+This operation is essential for identifying tokens and distinguishing between different assets in a decentralized application.

+The symbol() function retrieves the symbol of the token, which is a shorthand representation of the token’s name.
+This operation is commonly used to display token symbols in user interfaces and applications.

+The decimals() function retrieves the number of decimal places used by the token, indicating the divisibility of the token.
+This operation is crucial for handling token amounts accurately and ensuring that token transfers are precise.

+The totalSupply() function retrieves the total supply of tokens issued by the contract.
+This operation is essential for tracking the total number of tokens in circulation and managing the token economy.

+The balanceOf() function retrieves the token balance of a specific address.
+This operation is a common use case in decentralized applications, where users need to check their token holdings.

+The allowance() function retrieves the amount of tokens that a token holder has approved for a specific spender.
+This operation is crucial for managing token permissions and authorizations.

 #### 3.3.3.
 Developing the Smart Contract